aria-7553/discord-base/README.md

 Yes, this could be a crate but I find it more convenient this way and I do realise no one else is going to use this

 ## Set up?
-Just clone this repo, and run it with `cargo run` (Yes that's it, it'll guide you through the rest!)
+Just clone this repo, and in your terminal `cd` into the folder with `Cargo.toml`, and run it with `cargo run` (Yes that's it, it'll guide you through the rest!)
 Then you code on top of it of course

 ## Customise it?